2.1. Systems of Linear Equations#

 is called the coefficient matrix of the system.
 The column behind the bar contains the constant terms.

 The augmented matrix is nothing more than an abbreviation for a system of equations.
-With the vertical bar we want to indicate that the last column plays a special role, namely, it contains the constants on the right-hand sides of the equations.
+With the vertical bar we want to indicate that the last column plays a special role, namely, it contains the constants on the right sides of the equations.
 If we denote these terms by the vector

 \[\begin{split} \mathbf{b} = \left[\begin{array}{c} b_1\\b_2\\\vdots\\b_m \end{array} \right] \end{split}\]